spacetelescope/jwst/docs/jwst/adaptive_trace_model/arguments.rst

   grid.

 ``--slope_limit`` (float, default=0.1)
-  Slope limit for using splines in oversample.
-This parameter is used to distinguish between bright, compact sources and faint, diffuse sources for oversampling purposes.
+  Slope limit for using the spline model to compute the trace.
+This parameter is used to distinguish between bright, compact sources for which the spline model is appropriate and faint, diffuse sources for which it is not.
-  For compact sources (high slope), the spline models are used in the interpolation.
+  For compact sources (high slope), the spline models are saved in the output trace model and are used to compute the oversampled flux if oversampling is performed.
-  For diffuse sources (low slope), a linear interpolation is used.
+  For diffuse sources (low slope), a linear interpolation is used in oversampling.
   Set the slope limit to lower values to use the spline model for fainter sources.
   If set to zero, the spline model will always be used.

 ``--psf_optimal`` boolean(default=False)
   If set to True, the values for ``fit_threshold`` and ``slope_limit`` are ignored and the spline models are fit and used for all data.
-Also, residual differences from the spline model are not interpolated and added to the spline fits.
+Also, residual differences from the spline model are not interpolated and added to the spline fits in oversampling.
   This option is generally only appropriate for simple, isolated point sources.

+``--save_intermediate_results`` boolean(default=False)
+  If set to True, additional image models are saved to disk for inspection, containing the full spline model, the spline model as used for compact sources, the linearly interpolated data, and the residual flux model.
+The saved files will have suffix ``spline_full``, ``spline_used``, ``linear_interp``, and ``spline_residual``, respectively.
+The linear interpolation and residual flux files are saved only if oversampling was performed.